 2. Turtles Can Fly

 Bahman Ghobadi’s deeply disturbing drama that depicts the lives of children in a Kurdish refugee camp is perhaps the most underrated movie of its decade and possibly one of the finest movies of the century.
-Ghobadi is remarkably precise and shrewd in handling the subject but never tends to lose the emotional heft of the story.
-Ghobadi doesn’t alienate us from the setting but provides immense space for thought which makes for a profoundly harrowing, devastating experience.
-The film was made in 2004 but only received wider release in 2005 which lead many critics to vote it as one of the best movies of 2005.
+Ghobadi is remarkably precise and shrewd in handling the subject but never tends to lose the story’s emotional heft.
+Ghobadi doesn’t alienate us from the setting but provides immense space for thought, making for a profoundly harrowing, devastating experience.
+The film was made in 2004 but only received wider release in 2005, which led many critics to vote it as one of the best movies of 2005.

 Read More: Best Movies of 1981